Exegetical Study Notes on the Greek Text

 vi] Appearances in Jerusalem - the commission.
 24:36-53

-Probably the most beneficial way is to approach the gospel thematically for it is now clear that most of the episodes in the gospel (miracle stories, conflict stories, sayings, etc) have links to each other and are not just unrelated pieces of tradition.
-The tradition has been arranged such that the stories serve to relate to each other.
-Conzelmann and others have shown that Luke's theological interests have influenced the selection and arrangement of his material.
-By studying each episode within its context we are better able to understand its theology, ie. the truth the gospel writer wishes to communicate to us.
-In the end, the writer's truth is God's truth.
+Probably the most beneficial ways to approach this gospel is to treat it thematically.
+Many of the episodes in the gospel (miracle stories, conflict stories, sayings, etc.) have thematic links with each other; they are not just unrelated pieces of tradition.
+Along with the natural thematic links in the received tradition, Conzelmann has shown that Luke's theological interests have influenced the selection and arrangement of his material.
+By studying each episode within its context, we are better able to understand its theology, ie., the truth the gospel writer wishes to communicate to us.
+In the end, the writer's truth is God's truth for us.
 We must unlock the one to discover the other.

 Earle Ellis, in his commentary on Luke, published in 1966, thematically divides up the gospel.
-Although his structure is somewhat stylized it does serve to tie the episodes of the gospel together.
-As to whether Luke had this structure in mind we can never be sure, none-the-less, the above structure leans heavily on Ellis' proposed arrangement of the gospel.
+Although his structure is somewhat stylised, it does highlight the thematic links between individual episodes.
+Earle Ellis is the only commentator who thinks that Luke had a six-pack sandwich arrangement in mind when he authored the gospel, none-the-less, it is a structure that does aid a contextual understanding of the gospel.

-Luke's prime directive is to reveal, in the presence of the coming kingdom, the condemnation of / curse upon the "righteous" (self-righteous) under the law, in contrast to the blessing of the humble (repentant / believing) under grace.
-Luke's arrangement of the synoptic tradition serves to draw out this thesis, a thesis evident in the teachings of Jesus and exegeted by Paul, particularly in Romans and Galatians.
-As a member of Paul's missionary team, Luke understands fully the Pauline thesis that a person is justified (set right with God - it's just-if-I'd never sinned) on the basis of / out faith (by mean of Christ's faithfulness appropriated by our faith response) apart from works of the law (divine law - the Torah +).
-Luke's gospel radically illustrates the two ways, the way of grace and the way of law, usually in separate literary units, but sometimes together, eg., Luke 18:9-14.
+As a member of Paul's missionary team, Luke understands the Pauline thesis that a person is justified (set in the right with God - it's just-if-I'd never sinned) on the basis of / out of faith (Christ's faithfulness appropriated by our faith response), and this apart from works of the law (divine law - the Torah +).
+It is evident that Luke understands that Pauline theology explains the gospel.
+To this end, Luke arranges the tradition to illustrate the two ways, the way of grace and the way of law, usually in separate literary units, but sometimes together, eg., Luke 18:9-14.
+So, not only should we read Paul back into the synoptic gospels, it is necessary to read him back.

-The Pauline interpretation of the gospel is established in his general letter to the Romans, and his more critical letter to the Galatians.
-We may summarize his thesis as follows:
+The Pauline interpretation of the gospel is established in his general letter to the Romans, and his letter to the Galatians.
+We may summarise his thesis as follows:

 "The righteous out of faith will live", Habakkuk 2:4.

-Jesus' teaching on SALVATION and exegeted by Paul may be represented as follows:
+Jesus' teaching on salvation, as exegeted by Paul, may be represented as follows:

 Paul explains Jesus' teaching on salvation as follows: faith (Christ's faithfulness + our faith response) brings with it a state of holiness before God (righteousness, right-standing, covenant compliance ....) and thus the full appropriation of the promised blessings of the covenant evidenced in the fruit of good living (works of the law).

 Jesus' teachings, particularly as they relate to ethics, reflect the context of Second Temple Judaism and its pietism.
 Although it was generally accepted that Israel stood under the grace of God, it was held that the full appropriation of the blessings of the covenant necessitated a faithful attention to the works of the law.
-Paul functions within the same context, with the Judaizers / members of the circumcision party, similarly seeing themselves as saved by grace, but bound by law for the full appropriation of new life in Christ.
-As the reader can attest, this heresy is alive and well today.
-The heresy of nomism can be represented as follows:
+Religious Judaism, particularly evident in the Pharisees, was infected with this heresy, the heresy of nomism (as opposed to legalism, ie., salvation by works of the law).
+The Law of Moses does indeed serve as a guide to the life of faith, but primarily it reinforces the human state of sin and thus the necessity of faith, a faith like Abraham's, a faith that realises God's gracious promises.

 This heresy is different to the one Luther faced.
 He confronted the heresy of legalism, a heresy about getting saved, rather than staying saved: